TVycas/Evolutionary-Racer/README.md

 The algorithm is applied to a population of "cars", that each begins with a set of random vectors or "genes".
 After each epoch, a new car generation is calculated by randomly reallocating the genes, with a preference to the genes have the best "fitness" (that made the car get furthest in the track).
 Also, there is a small chance that the genes will mutate, changing the last part of the genes array to random vectors.

-The simulation is displayed using p5py and collisions are handled by pumynk physics engine.
+The simulation is displayed using p5py and collisions, movement simulation are handled by pumynk physics engine.

 Based on the book "The Nature of Code" by  Daniel Shiffman.

 #### Technologies

 - Python 3.6